Make weather-tight garage door seals, replace rotted trim with maintenance-free vinyl and clean up a rusty track. Do it yourself and save a bundle.

 A good, long-lasting solution is to replace the wood jamb, brick mold trim and doorstop with paintable solid vinyl pieces that won’t crack or decay.
-Available at home centers and lumberyards, the three pieces cost a total of about $4 per ft.—comparable to clear wood.
 The vinyl can be cut, nailed and painted just like wood.
 It’s available in white, but you can order brown, bronze and tan.
 Fill nail holes with white caulk or exterior wood filler, then if desired prime and paint with acrylic latex.
 Use a light paint color over white vinyl to keep it from overheating.

 Remove the old jamb and trim (Photo 1), then nail the vinyl jamb to the frame, beginning with the top piece (Photo 2).
-Fasten every 12 to 16 in. with 8d galvanized nails or stainless steel trim screws.
-Precut the miters on the top piece of brick mold trim and nail it to the framing every 12 in. with 10d galvanized casing nails.
-Use 6d casing nails for the stop molding, nailing it at the premarked points on the trim.
+Fasten every 12 to 16 inches with 8d galvanized nails or stainless steel trim screws.
+Precut the miters on the top piece of brick mold trim and nail it to the framing every 12 inches with 10d galvanized casing nails.
+Use 6d casing nails for the stop molding, nailing it at the pre-marked points on the trim.

 Glue the brick mold corners with PVC cement (Photo 3), then nail them into place after the glue sets.
 To avoid breaking the joint, wait at least an hour for the glue to fully cure before nailing within a foot of the corner.
 Splice long runs with glued butt joints.

 The edge of the vinyl stop molding should be 2-1/2-in. back from the garage door so the rubber seal fits loosely against the door (Photo 4).

 Repair Three: Clean up a Rusty Door Track